Westmoreland County Community College: Education centers

-Located in New Stanton in the former Sony Technology Center.
-The Advanced Technology Center offers training for students and incumbent workers in: applied industrial technology, mechatronics, energy technologies, design technologies, machining and fabrication, additive manufacturing, welding, and STEM.
+The college opened its 73,500 square foot Advanced Technology Center in 2014 in a former Sony plant.
+Located in Mount Pleasant, the ATC offers training for students and incumbent workers in applied industrial technology, mechatronics, energy technologies, design technologies, machining and fabrication, additive manufacturing, welding, and STEM.
+In 2023, the ATC received a grant to create a makerspace on campus.